avtar/qi-config/README.md

 * Provide a URL for your .qi.yml file.
 It will get added and confirmation will be provided.

 * Push any change to your repository to start a build.
+Every git branch will be monitored for activity and built.
+Branches without .qi.yml configuration files will not have their jobs executed.

 * Optionally (but recommended) download a [Vagrantfile](https://raw.githubusercontent.com/avtar/qi-config/master/files/Vagrantfile.linux), save it as ``Vagrantfile``, and test the provisioning process locally by typing ``vagrant up``.